Childhood Syndromes and Disorders

 Hartsfield syndrome (HRTFDS)

-This rare disease is a genetic syndrome with two major, serious symptoms.
+Hartsfield syndrome is a rare genetic syndrome with two major, serious symptoms.
 The first is holoprosencephaly, which is when the brain does not develop properly.
 The second is ectrodactyly, which affects the hands and feet.
-There have been less than 20 cases reported of this rare syndrome to date, and most of these cases have been in males.
-This syndrome is also known as: Hartsfield (1984) – holoprosencephaly; ectrodactyly; cleft face Holoprosencephaly, Ectrodactyly, And Bilateral Cleft Lip/palate
+There have been around 37 cases reported of this rare syndrome to date, and most of these cases have been […]

 Read more